namtoki/English/03_usage_verb.md

 - [idiom] be supposed to V:             Dolphins `are supposed to` be intelligent.
 - [idiom] be supposed to V:             On Valentine's Day, in Japan girls `are supposed to` give choco...
 - [idiom] be tasked with V-ing:         I`'m tasked with helping` people cope with the stressful situations.
+- [idiom] be open to any O:             I`'m open to any` suggestions you may have for changes.
 - [idiom] bring back memories:          This song `brings back memories!`
 - [idiom] bring/get A up to speed:      We need to `bring newbies up to speed` on our project as quickly as possible.
 - [idiom] can wait:                     Is this job urgent?
 No, `it can wait until` tomorrow. / `Can it wait`?